Park Service rules and seaside solitude

 We found NPS most focused on historical interpretation and controlling visitors.
 Cumberland Island seems primarily managed for day-users coming from the town of St. Marys on a ferry for a short hike to wetlands and historical structures, the often sold-out van tour of historical sites, or bicycle rental to ride the roads.

 Wilderness campers must negotiate the online reservation system or take a chance on campsite availability on a walk-in basis.
 You must also make ferry reservations and allow time for at least two “ranger” briefings on general NPS rules: one before the ferry ride and one upon reaching the island.

 NPS patrols 31 miles of road and more beach with a large fleet of vehicles.
-It was quite a surprise to hike 12 miles to Brickhill Bluff, the campsite furthest from the dock, and meet a ranger who had driven out (on wilderness-exempted road) to check compliance.
+It was quite a surprise to hike 12 miles to Brickhill Bluff, the campsite furthest from the dock, and meet a ranger who had driven out (on wilderness-exempted road) to check our wilderness permit for compliance.

 We visited this unique island twice in 2015.
 The first visit in February was intriguing and frustrating.
-But it was a good “check out” for our second visit in November—when we knew the drill and were able to loop the island, visit every feature of interest, and camp in the best campsites (which are outside the wilderness).
+But it was a good “check out” for our second visit in November—when we knew the drill and were able to loop the island, visit every feature of interest, and camp in at lovely Sea Beach Campsite which is actually just outside the wilderness.